 - [email protected]

-Make sure within the settings of your email that your display name look professional.
+Make sure within the settings of your email that your display name looks professional.
 If in doubt, send someone you know an email and ask them how it looks.
 Though remember, if you are in their address book, you’ll appear as according to how they’ve put you in their book.

 Never send emails to generic email accounts.
 Try and find a name.
 LinkedIn is a good way of looking up people at a particular agency, and you can guess their emails from the company’s domain.
 It’s usually firstname@ or firstname.lastname@.
+There are also sites like Hunter which help you find the addrees.

 If you can help it, don’t send bulk “Hi all” emails.
 Individualise them.

-Learn more about the creative CV book.
+Learn more about the creative CV course.